 - Get your hormones checked

-- Consider weight loss pills / drugs (if desperate)
+- Consider weight-loss pills (if desperate)

 Eighteen tips too many for you?
 Check out this new high-quality video course with the five most important ones.
 Sign up for free updates and you’ll get instant access to it: